Seergs/siiau-js/README.md

 This package contains the following functions and tools:

-1. Login to the Siiau platform using student code and nip
+1. Login to the Siiau platform using student code and NIP
 2. Get the information about the current logged in user, such as name, career, gpa, campus, etc.

 ### Installation